What is crisis management?

 Elevated work stress and a poor reputation may increase employee turnover and hiring costs.
 Furthermore, operations may be hindered when chief executives leave the company on short notice.

 Constant negative media attention will bury positive content in your search engine results.
 This can damage your reputation and drive away potential customers.
 People may also have a difficult time finding your website and social media properties if they aren’t on page one.
 Reputational risk combined with reduced website traffic leads to lost revenue.

-The final step of crisis control is to use online reputation management to repair your digital image.
+The final step of crisis control is to repair your online reputation.
 Your search results may be riddled with negative articles that don’t reflect your company or employees.
-It’s essential to expand and strengthen your digital footprint by investing in SEO-driven online reputation management services.
+It’s essential to expand and strengthen your digital footprint by investing in SEO strategies that support your reputation goals.

 Most crisis management firms focus on the logistics of resolving an issue.
-But they often lack the expertise to fix your tattered search results.
+But they often lack the expertise to fix your search results.
 Our corporate reputation management solution mitigates the damage to your digital image during a crisis.
-Then, we’ll restore and strengthen your brand’s search results once you’ve resolved the incident.
+Then, we’ll restore and strengthen your brand’s search results through our reputation recovery process.